 Michigan Money Transmitter License Surety Bond

-The Michigan Department of Insurance and Financial Services (the Department) regulates and administers the Money Transmission Services Provider program, and has oversight of the licensing, as well as handling of consumer complaints and auditing.
+The Michigan Department of Insurance and Financial Services (DIFS) otherwise known as "the Department" regulates and administers the Money Transmission Services Provider program, and has oversight of the licensing, as well as handling of consumer complaints and auditing.
 The licensing process will need to be completed through the Nationwide Multistate Licensing System (NMLS).
 The license allows for activities such as receiving or sending of money, issuing or selling of payment devices, or the selling and issuing of prepaid currency.

 The Michigan Money Services Act (Act 250 of 2006 Section 487.1011) requires any person providing money business services including money transmitters to first obtain a license and have sufficient assets to cover outstanding transmission transactions and have a minimum $500,000 surety bond on file with the state.